-- Furthermore, 40 CFR § 93.153(d) provides, "[notwithstanding the other requirements of this subpart, a conformity determination is not required for: - 0 The portion of an action that includes major or minor new or modified stationary sources that require a permit under the new source review (NSR) program (Section 110(a)(2)(c)and Section 173 of the [CAA]) or the prevention of significant deterioration program (title I, part C of the [CAA])."
+- Furthermore, 40 CFR § 93.153(d) provides, "[notwithstanding the other requirements of this subpart, a conformity determination is not required for: - The portion of an action that includes major or minor new or modified stationary sources that require a permit under the new source review (NSR) program (Section 110(a)(2)(c) and Section 173 of the [CAA]) or the prevention of significant deterioration program (title I, part C of the [CAA])."
 40 CFR 93.153(d)(1).
-It is uncertain at this time, but highly likely, that several project design features, for example equipment sets, such as tanks, truck loading, wellsite stationary engines, VOC control devices, dehydration units, and other equipment will require at least a minor new source review (permit) prior to constructing such facilities to implement any subsequent development proposals.
+It is uncertain at this time, but highly likely, that several project design features, for example equipment sets, such as storage vessels, truck loading, wellsite stationary engines, VOC control devices, dehydration units, and other equipment will require at least a minor new source review (permit) prior to constructing such facilities to implement any subsequent development proposals.
 Emissions from such permitted facilities would not be subject to the general conformity analysis provisions.
-BLM expects that much of the new oil and gas development that may occur on the proposed lease parcels would use similar equipment and processes that will require similar permitting to the recent oil and gas development projects for the area.
-For example, emissions sources include in Utah Administrative Code R307-504-511 or the Federal Implementation Plan for the Indian Country Minor New Source Review Program for the Oil and Natural Gas Industry (80 FR 51991) would not be included.
+Potential sources that would be permitted, and not subject to general conformity provisions, are identified in Utah Administrative Code R307-504-511 or the Federal Implementation Plan for the Indian Country Minor New Source Review Program for the Oil and Natural Gas Industry (80 FR 51991).